Hosting Checker Tool

 Is the hosting checker completely free?

-How often is the data updated?
+How accurate is the hosting checker?

-Can I check my own website?
+Can I check my own website's hosting provider?